BryanApellanes/bamapi/README.md

-# BamSvc
+# BamApi

-Use `bamsvc` to expose a class definition as a web service.
-Alternatively, use `bamsvc` to expose classes in a registry, or set of registries, as web services.
+Use `bamapi` to expose a class definition as a web service.
+Alternatively, use `bamapi` to expose classes in a registry, or set of registries, as web services.

 # TL;DR
 Serve services:

-bamsvc /serve:[className] /AssemblySearchPattern:[searchPattern]
+bamapi /serve:[className] /AssemblySearchPattern:[searchPattern]

 or

-bamsvc /registries:[commaSeparatedListOfRegistryNames] /AssemblySearchPattern:[searchPattern]
+bamapi /registries:[commaSeparatedListOfRegistryNames] /AssemblySearchPattern:[searchPattern]

 ### Web Service Class
 ```C#